GoogleChrome/developer.chrome.com/site/en/docs/webstore/spam-faq/index.md

 ### Are extensions that are language specific (differing only in localization) considered duplicate? {: #localization }

 Yes.
-Extensions that provide duplicate experiences — and which differ only in localization — violate the policy.
+Extensions that provide duplicate experiences—and which differ only in localization—violate the policy.
 For example:

 - Product ABC - UK